swarm-game/swarm/TUTORIAL.md

 it may be different than the name you specified if there is already another robot with that name.

-Note that if you don't want a robot to hang around after completing its job, you can add the `selfdestruct` command to the end of its program.
-Try building a robot that moves a few steps and then self-destructs.

 You can see that a semicolon is used to chain together commands, that is, if `c1` and `c2` are both commands, then `c1 ; c2` is the command which executes first `c1` and then `c2`.
 The curly braces around the